CloudSlang/docs/tutorial/13_lesson.rst

 You'll need to substitute the values in angle brackets (``<>``) to work for your email host.

-Note: All system property values are interpreted as strings.
+**Note:** All system property values are interpreted as strings.
 So in our case, even if the port is a numeric value, it's value when used as a system property will be a string representation.
 For example, entering a value of ``25`` will create a system property whose value is ``'25'``.

+The ``get_sp()`` function can also be used to retrieve system property values in task arguments, publish, output or result expressions.

 For more information, see :ref:`properties <properties>` in the DSL Reference and :ref:`Run with System Properties <run_with_system_properties>` in the CLI